Flores says he won’t drop lawsuit even if hired as coach

 The rule requires teams to interview at least two external minority candidates for general manager/executive of football operations positions, head coach and all coordinator roles.
 At least one of those interviews must be held in-person for any head coach or general manager opening.

-Tony Dungy, a Pro Football Hall of Famer who was head coach of Tampa Bay and Indianapolis, told The Associated Press last month Rooney’s goal with the rule was to slow the hiring process down and investigate different candidates instead of simply interviewing a minority candidate before announcing a hire.
+Dungy told The Associated Press last month Rooney’s goal was to slow the hiring process down and investigate different candidates, creating a search process rather than an interview quota.

-“He wanted to create a process to search for candidates, not an interviewing quota,” Dungy said.
-“My hope would be for owners to spell out very specifically what they’re looking for and then have them really research a variety of people before making a decision.”
+“My hope would be for owners to spell out very specifically what they’re looking for and then have them really research a variety of people before making a decision,” Dungy told the AP.

 Teryl Austin, a senior assistant defensive coach with Pittsburgh with the NFL’s lone Black head coach in Mike Tomlin, has been interviewed for 11 head coaching jobs without being hired.
 He talked to the AP in October about the NFL’s hiring pipeline and said the interviews are “invaluable experiences” and that the rule gets Black candidates in front of owners.